anaknickerbocker/like-service/README.md

 Run `npx nx serve like-service` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+Run `yarn start api` to start the API.

 ## Build

 Run `nx build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag